mariyade/genai-llm-testing/README.md

 It uses a local model served by Ollama with LangChain as the interface and DeepEval to run automated checks.

-This is a small project allows you can run locally:
+This is a small project you can run on your computer.
+It allows you to:
 - connect to a language model using LangChain and Ollama
 - send some sample questions or prompts to the model
 - automatically score the model’s answers using built-in metrics